Formatting text

 Basic styles

-Inside paragraphs (and in other elements that support it) you can use text formatting which allows you to give text a certain style.
-Text formatting is done through symbols, enclosing a set of words between two identical symbols.
+Inside paragraphs (and in other elements that support it) you can use text formatting syntax that allows you to give text a certain style.
+Text formatting is applied enclosing a set of words between two identical symbols.
 Currently Mau supports

 Stars identify *strong* text.